ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 **Below 100 responses:** show synthetic percentages, unlabeled.
-Decided deliberately. **Implementation requirement:** the fake distribution must be seeded from the question ID so it is stable per question — otherwise a replaying player sees different numbers for the same question and it reads as broken.
+Decided deliberately. **Implementation requirement:** the fake distribution must be seeded from the question ID so it is stable per question.
+Otherwise a replaying player sees different numbers for the same question and it reads as broken.

 This also replaces `simulateJury()`, which is currently fake and whose own comment